spimees/spimees.github.io/index.md

 Welcome to my page!

-I am a dosftware engineer focusing on developing desktop application.
-I am aslo an independent researcher working mainly on concurrency.
+I am a dosftware engineer focusing on developing desktop application, doing independant research on concurrency in my free time.

 Blow is the list of my posts